xiix0/scam/README.md

-You have an ambitious nature and may make a name for yourself.
+Many pages make a thick book, except for pocket Bibles which are on very very thin paper.